tomsawyer0224/llama/README.md

-# This is a personal project, for educational purpose only!
+# This is a personal project, for educational purposes only!

 # Based on:
   https://arxiv.org/abs/2302.13971 \